Who this practice is for.

 Formal clinical supervision with registration obligations.
 If you need clinical supervision that carries formal obligations to a regulatory body — where I would carry responsibility for your licence in good standing — that is a different kind of engagement than I offer here.

 Framework shopping.
 The offer is collaborative thinking through complexity, not a proprietary method that explains everything you have been unable to explain.
 If you are looking for a new single model, this engagement will disappoint.
+I won't teach you my style, and I won't teach you osteopathy — but I will help you find an approach that fits how you work and who you are.

 If you are unsure whether your situation fits, a single Consultation session is the straightforward first step.
 Book directly, bring the question, and we can clarify the scope in the session.